-Spoiler alert!
 Big changes have come to the American Express Premier Rewards Gold credit card.
 Besides stronger benefits, there is also a name change – the American Express® Gold Card.
 This new card is especially advantageous for foodies as it earns valuable Membership Rewards Points.
-Plus, there is a beautiful limited edition Rose Gold metal card option.
 Let’s break down the changes and explore what’s new.

 What to Expect from the American Express Gold Card

 American Express first announced the changes to Premier Rewards Gold owners.
 Here is a sample of the latest benefits.

 $120 Dining Credit

 Each month, American Express will issue a $10 dining credit.
 Over 12 months, that’s a $120 credit.
 This is similar to the Amex Platinum Uber credit.
 Platinum cardholders get $15 each month plus a $20 bonus in December to apply towards Uber rides.

 This dining credit is easy to use.
 Since most restaurant meals cost at least $10, the credit can be used in a single purchase.
 The credit can be used at these restaurants (enrollment required):

 - Ruth’s Chris Steak House

 Going with GrubHub can be the easiest option, especially, if you want food delivered to your front door.
 GrubHub allows you to pick from a variety of options and will even deliver to your hotel too!